aharjula/moodle-qtype_stack/doc/en/Developer/Development_track.md

 This is due to the fact that the NumSigFigs answer test code uses maxima's `floor()` function, which gives `floor(0.1667*10^4)` as `1666` not `1667` as expected.

 To avoid this problem we need an "ephemeral form" for representing numbers at a syntactic level.
 This test probably needs to operate at the PHP level on strings, rather then through Maxima.

+## Other features ##

+ * Button as an input type, activates a PRT and forgets itself after that. i.e. that input value is not stored or remembered
+ * Maxima to other languages converter with JSXGraph/JessieCode as the prototype, Matlab and Mathematica as the next step. stack_jessie(%e^(-5*x)*%pi) => "EULER^(-5*x)*PI"
+ * Hidden input-field, something for use when integrating applets and stuff.
+Basically HTML-hidden-field that has an id or unique class that can be given through some means through the castext to scripts to use.
+Probably {#stack_state_get("input","fieldX__identifier","Null")#}

 ## STACK custom reports